Do Go On - 126 - Virginia Hall: The Limping Lady

 So they put up posters with her likeness.

-Postes went up all over the city with their face on them.
+Poststers went up all over the city with her face on them.

-So how do they get such like intel when they're like a delimping lady looks exactly like
+where they're like a delimping lady looks exactly like this.

 She's here all the time.